Kristian-Popov/AmnesiaTheDarkDescent/BUILD.md

 # Build instructions

-For compilation instructions, I suggest to check script for continuous integration script (TODO link).
+For compilation instructions, I suggest to check [script for continuous integration script](.travis.yml).
 This is how to read it:
 - required packages can be found at addons/apt/packages
 - additionally you will need: g++ cmake git